2014 Summer Institute in Law and Economics: Law and Markets

 Cost and Lodging

-A nonrefundable deposit of $500 is required upon acceptance to the Summer School.
+A nonrefundable deposit of $500 is required upon acceptance to the Summer Institute.

 Many universities reimburse fees for participation and travel to educational events and conferences.
-Check with your academic department to see if the Summer School qualifies.
+Check with your academic department to see if the Summer Institute qualifies.

 Applying for the Program